Mark Synnott loves discovering a remote, unclimbed wall. He loves discovering a little-known culture even better.

 Linville Gorge Wilderness, / Linville.
 Described by some as the wildest spot in the East, this 2,000-foot-deep gorge is accessed by several steep trails and the 13-mile Linville Gorge Trail, which follows, or tries to, the Linville River.

 Graybeard Mountain, Montreat.
 A surprisingly challenging 7-plus mile loop trail through a surprisingly verdant forest.

 It is the epitome of competition, yet it eschews the very notion.

-Thursday night, the Ramblin’ Rose triathlon series held an informational meeting at the Great Outdoor Provision Co. store in Cameron Village in advance of its two local triathlons, the Raleigh Triathlon May 20 and the Chapel Hill Tri Oct.
+Thursday night, the Ramblin’ Rose triathlon series held an informational meeting, sponsored by PrAna, at the Great Outdoor Provision Co. store in Cameron Village in advance of its two local triathlons, the Raleigh Triathlon May 20 and the Chapel Hill Tri Oct.
 7. The hugely popular races sponsored by Endurance Magazine are women-only and geared toward beginners.
 They play down the competitive aspect of a tri, play up the comradery and supportiveness of the event.
 If you’ve participated in one of the races or just watched one, you know this isn’t mere marketing mumbo-jumbo.
 Ditto the Ramblin’ Rose’s motto: “Celebrating the empowerment of women.”

 Empowerment: that’s where the competitiveness comes in.

 During a presentation by athlete trainer Sage Rountree (who’s credentials are too numerous to list, so we’ll send you here http://sagerountree.com/ for an introduction), the 70 or so women who crammed into the store (between boats and women’s apparel) were focused.
 Rountree’s mission was to demystify the race by discussing training, equipment, transitions.